Kava-Labs/kava/x/cdp/spec/01_concepts.md

 - repay debt by paying back stable coins (including paying any fees accrued)
 - remove collateral and close CDP

-This module does not handle system stability through liquidation of CDPs and sell off of collateral; instead relying on other modules to fulfill this role.
-Further an up to date price of each collateral is requited to determine their values.
+Automatic actions:

+- CDPs that fall below the liquidation ratio (how over-collateralised the debt is) are seized and collateral is auctioned off through another auction module.
+- Seized debt is netted with the proceeds from auction sales.
+Any remaining is rebalanced by triggering auctions.

+An up to date price of each collateral is required, and is provided by a "pricefeed" module.

 Although a CDP is restricted to one type of collateral, users can create other CDPs that store different types.
 The module parameters store allowed collateral types.